 Steptoe & Johnson’s summer associate program is designed for both first and second-year law students and the firm hires about 15 to 25 associates each summer.
-The 2023 Summer Program will begin on or around May 18, 2023, and will conclude on or around July 21, 2023.
+The summer program will begin on or around mid-May and will conclude in late July each year.

 Experience has shown the firm that the summer program works best for both the firm and the students when associates are not restricted to a particular area of practice.
 The firm, therefore, designs the program to expose associates to different practice areas throughout the summer.
 Summer associates also can expect to participate in various types of legal projects, such as assisting attorneys with trial preparation and witness interviews, drafting motions and pleadings, preparing written discovery, and crafting technical legal documents.